oneapi-src/oneTBB/rfcs/proposed/parallel_block_for_task_arena/README.md

 <img src="parallel_phase_introduction.png" width=800>

-With this approach, the user not only releases threads when necessary but also specifies a programmable block where worker threads should expected new work coming regularly to the executing arena.
+With this approach, the user not only releases threads when necessary but also specifies a programmable block where worker threads should expect new work coming regularly to the executing arena.

-Let’s add new state to the existing state machine.
+Let’s add a new state to the existing state machine.
 To represent "Parallel Phase" state.

 > **_NOTE:_** The "Fast leave" state is colored Grey just for simplicity of the chart.
               Let's assume that arena was created with the "Delayed leave".